alvarotrigo/multiscroll.js/README.md

 - `normalScrollElements`: (default `null`) If you want to avoid the auto scroll when scrolling over some elements, this is the option you need to use. (useful for maps, scrolling divs etc.) It requires a string with the jQuery selectors for those elements.
 (For example: `normalScrollElements: '#element1, .element2'`)

 - `keyboardScrolling`: (default `true`) Defines if the content can be navigated using the keyboard

+- `touchSensitivity`: (default 5) Defines a percentage of the browsers window width/height, and how far a swipe must measure for navigating to the next section.

 - `menu`: (default `false`) A selector can be used to specify the menu to link with the sections.
 This way the scrolling of the sections will activate the corresponding element in the menu using the class `active`.
 This won't generate a menu but will just add the `active` class to the element in the given menu with the corresponding anchor links.